Serve on the Student Conduct Leadership Team (SCLT)

 At USD, the Student Conduct Leadership Team (SCLT) is comprised of students who serve on Student Conduct Hearing Boards (comprising of Peer Review, Critical Issues, and Appeals boards) and organizational Hearing Boards (Greek Discipline and Student Organizations Discipline) that are advised by staff in the Office of the Assistant Dean of Students.
 Members of the SCLT serve on these boards to adjudicate cases involving alleged violations of either The Student Code of Rights and Responsibilities (The Code), The Student Organizations Handbook and/or the USD Greek Guidelines through a hearing process.
 Board members consider information contained in the incident report(s) and that which is presented by involved students and any witnesses.
 The Board is responsible for determining whether students are responsible for the alleged violation(s) in either The Code or Greek Guidelines.
 If students are determined to be responsible, the Board assigns appropriate sanctions.

 Why do we have Hearing Boards?

 The Code and Greek Guidelines are intended to maintain a safe environment for the campus community, one that supports the academic mission and provides a productive living and learning environment.
 Alleged violations are adjudicated through the University conduct system and/or an organization Board, which is in place to foster the personal development of students and emphasizes understanding of their behavior as well as their responsibilities to the community.
 The university places a high value on having students participate in the conduct process.
 As peers of the involved students they bring a unique perspective to the process and can help the involved students to better understand the impact of their actions on others and their obligations to the community they impacted.

-- SCLT members participate in on going professional development trainings for two to three Thursdays per semester.
-These trainings will be held on the following dates from 12:30-2:00p.m.:
+- Student Conduct Board Members participate in on going professional development trainings for two to four Tuesdays per semester.

 - Keep information presented in the hearing process confidential.